 This depends on the payment schedule your local government provides.
-Some municipalities allow payment in more than two installments and may have different plans for both real and personal property taxes.
+Some municipalities allow payment in more than two installments.
 State law provides the following payment schedule unless your local governing unit enacted a different schedule.
 Be sure to check with your local clerk to ensure timely payment of your general property taxes.